 ... disclaimer

 Abt.
-Keintunnel Nicht
+Keintunnel

 vergessen, die Auto-Nerds wollen Milliarden in den Autobahnbau verlochen.
 Das ist sowas...